86percent/docs/quickStart.md

 }
 ```

-Then in your app `build.gradle` file, add the following:
+Then in your app `build.gradle` file, add the following, in the `dependencies` section:

 ```
+dependencies {
+    ...
     implementation 'co.86percent:bot:1.1.0’
+    ...
+}
 ```

 ### Step 1: Register your bot